an unofficial Altrincham FC website.

 Matty KOSYLO (d.o.b.
 17 August, 1992 in Oldham)

 On 16 August, 2020, Matty Kosylo became the fourth new arrival of the close season as he signed a two-year contract after leaving AFC Fylde.
 He had joined The Coasters in summer 2019 but had not replicated the success he had enjoyed over a three-year spell at FC Halifax Town, his previous club.
 Earlier in his career, wingman Kosylo had played previously under Alty manager Phil Parkinson.
 That was back in 2014-16 at Nantwich Town, with Matty having begun his career at Stockport County before spells with Salford City, Ashton United, Hyde United and Vauxhall Motors (2013/14).
 He left Nantwich for FC Halifax Town, for an undisclosed fee, in July 2016.
 At the time he was the Evo Stik NPL Young Player of the Year.
 Kosylo made a great impression in his three seasons at The Shay (2016-19), during which he scored 24 league goals in 74(+5) league appearances for The Shaymen.
 Kosylo then joined AFC Fylde in 2019 but relegation in 2020 meant that The Coasters were prepared to release him from his contract to sign for Altrincham.
 After his debut at home to Weymouth on 3 October 2020, he was a lively performer till injury limited his appearances in the second half of the campaign.
 In 2021 he missed a number of games through injury but in 2021-22 he had a successful season, netting ten times.
 In May 2022 it was announced that he had re-signed for a further season.
 However, a pre-season ACL injury meant that he was out of action for the entire 2022-23 season but he returned to action in 2023 pre-season.
 He suffered another injury after half a dozen appearances before returning to action in late November 2023.
-Appearances to end of 2022-23 season: 62(+8), 13 goals |
+Another injury sidelined him until he retured over the Christmas period of 2023 but he was offered a new deal in summer 2024.
+2024/25 saw him primariy named on the bench but two sendings-off in the space of three league appearances over Christmas and New Year 2025 saw him banned for seven games in all.
+Matty signed a new contract, which included a coaching role, in summer 2025.
+Appearances to end of 2024/25 season: 101(+37), 22 goals |

 |